bbcharlton/DWA/setup.md

 > ##### 5.
 CreateAdmin Role

 This role is used for creating admin users for the **sudo** group.
 These users are considered admins because they have root access through the sudo command.
 It has a **vars** folder with a **main.yml** file.
 For the variables, set the user's name and password and give it a ssh key to use to login.
+The user's password needs to be encrypted.
+Follow this [short guide](http://docs.ansible.com/ansible/faq.html#how-do-i-generate-crypted-passwords-for-the-user-module) on how to get an encrypted password.

 > ##### 6.
 CreateDBAdmin Role

 This role is used for managing databases.
 You must specify exactly which database this user can have access to.
 It has a **vars** folder with a **main.yml** file.
 For the variables, set the user's name and password and give it a ssh key to use to login.
 Then specify the name of the database they will have access to.
+The user's password needs to be encrypted.
+Follow this [short guide](http://docs.ansible.com/ansible/faq.html#how-do-i-generate-crypted-passwords-for-the-user-module) on how to get an encrypted password.

 ___